databrary/www/website_mods.md

 ### [datavyu.org/bugs](http://datavyu.org/bugs/)

+- Link takes to log-in page (offering Bugzilla alongside the support forum, both with separate logins, might be confusing to the general public.
+How about a link nested somewhere in the github repository for developers?)
 - Customize to reflect datavyu?
-- Link takes to log-in page.

 ## [Labnanny.org](http://labnanny.org)